pomf/pomf/README.md

 ## Contributing

-For source code changes, please submit `git-format-patch(1)` formatted patches by email or come talk to us on IRC.
+For source code changes, please submit `git-format-patch(1)` formatted patches by email or come talk to us on IRC to merge your branch.
 See "Getting help".
 At this time, we do not use the issue tracker on [git.pantsu.cat](https://git.pantsu.cat/) to track issues/pull requests.

 We'd really like if you can take some time to make sure your coding style is consistent with the project.
 Pomf follows [PHP